 - The word cluetrain is now mentioned in more than 13,000 books.
 And, twenty years since it was first uttered, cluetrain is also tweeted almost constantly.

 - I am now editor-in-chief of Linux Journal, the first publication ready to accept terms proffered by readers, starting with a Customer Commons one dubbed #NoStalking.

 That list could go on, but it’s not what matters.

 What matters is that EmanciPay was a great idea when we proposed it in the first place, and a better idea now.
 With the right backing, it can scale.

 If you want to solve the problem of paying for news (or all of journalism), there is not a more democratic, fair, trust-causing and potentially massive idea on the table, for doing exactly that, than EmanciPay.
-Nor one better potentiated to address lots of other problems and goals laid out in that Knight Commission report.
+And nobody is better potentiated to address lots of other problems and goals laid out in that Knight Commission report.
 One example: An immodest proposal for the music industry.